 Staying warm and comfortable while sleeping is important for a fun camping trip.
 Unless you are camping in the middle of summer in the Arizona desert, most places are cool enough that you’ll at least want a light sleeping bag.
 Similarly, if you are camping during a cold time of year you will want to ensure you have an appropriately rated sleeping bag to handle the cold and keep you warm while sleeping.

 Uncomfortable sleep can ruin an entire camping trip for me and that’s why I always bring some sort of sleeping bag.
 When we are car camping, I bring a 3″ memory foam pad to sleep on, which makes for a good night sleep.
 You don’t have to get such a huge pad but bring something to give you a little extra comfort when sleeping.
 I promise you won’t regret it.
 You can find lots of great camping pad options on Amazon.

 While I do enjoy cooking a meal over the fire, I do like having a stove that makes it easier to cook a full meal.
 Additionally, having a propane stove ensures you’ll be able to cook your food even if it starts raining or you can’t find enough dry wood for a fire.
 I most often bring my Camp Chef 2 burner stove but a smaller stove will often work just fine.

 5. Pocket Knife

 A good pocket knife will come in handy more than you will ever think.
 Whether you happened to forget all the kitchen/food prep knives (happened to us), want to simply widdle some wood, need to cut a rope, a good pocket knife will always have lots of good uses.
 There are lots of options but I would suggest finding one that is easy to carry around.
-There are a lot of great pocket knife options on Amazon for you to chose from.
+Check out our post about the 10 best camping knives to find one that works for you.